shatteredaesthetic/shatteredaesthetic.github.io/content/what-the-adt-p01.md

   GameEnvironment env <- ask
   GameState target <- get
   logic guess env target
 ```

 Is...is that it?
 This will be a common reaction to porting this over.
 We had to provide a lot of infrastructure to do this in javascript, but purescript gives it to us for nothing!

 So, what's going on here?
-We're `ask`ing the `Reader` part of `Game` to get the environment, unwarpping the newtype.
+We're `ask`ing the `Reader` part of `Game` to get the environment, unwrapping the newtype.
 We do similar for the `target`, in the `State` part of `Game`, using `get` to obtain it, and unwrapping it.
 We feed these and our guess into `logic`, and that's where all the action is.
 Let's check it out:

 ```haskell
 logic :: Int -> { low :: Int, high :: Int, tolerance :: Int } -> Int -> Game (Maybe Int)